Khaled-Abdelhamid/N-queens-problem/README.md

-## Table of contents

-[TOC]

 ## Problem statement

 The N queens problem is a very important ,and is the main example given when trying to introduce back tracking.
 The problem goes as follows.
-You have  $N \times N$ chess board and you have N queens , you have to put the $N$ queens over the board without any one of them threating the others.
-To imagine the number of different combinations for an $8 \times 8$ board , the number of combinations are $64 \choose 8$ , which is equivalent to 4,426,165,368 different states.
-Hence, finding the solution of the problem suing brute force will not be very efficient ,especially for large numbers of $N$ .
+You have  N x N chess board and you have N queens , you have to put the N queens over the board without any one of them threating the others.
+To imagine the number of different combinations for an 8 X 8 board , the number of combinations are 64C8 , which is equivalent to 4,426,165,368 different states.
+Hence, finding the solution of the problem suing brute force will not be very efficient ,especially for large numbers of N .

 <img src="README.assets/1_SVCP2lIp1jfzJuQn_QUeVg.png" style="margin-left: auto; margin-right: auto; display: block;">